knowledge-kitchen

 Can I record lectures?

 Not without permission from the lecturer.
-You may be violating copyright law, as well as being impolite to your professor and fellow students.
+You may be violating copyright law, as well as being impolite to your instructor and fellow students.

 As you have probably noticed from people taking selfies from what they perceive to be flattering camera angles with uncharacteristically large grins on their faces, and from politicians who often make promises with intentionally ambiguous or meaningless words, people behave differently in environments where their words, appearance, and behavior are being recorded.
 This might create a restriction on others’ free speech, their right to privacy, and ruins an otherwise comfortable learning environment - it creates the opposite of what a classroom is intended to be.